I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltcompletependedpostoperation.md

 <p>None </p>

 ## -remarks
-<p>When a minifilter driver's postoperation callback (<a href="https://msdn.microsoft.com/library/windows/hardware/ff551107">PFLT_POST_OPERATION_CALLBACK</a>) routine posts an I/O operation to a work queue and returns FLT_POSTOP_MORE_PROCESSING_REQUIRED, the Filter Manager stops performing completion processing for the operation.
-When the operation is eventually dequeued and processed, the minifilter driver can call <b>FltCompletePendedPostOperation</b> to return control of the operation to the Filter Manager, which then resumes completion processing. </p>

-<p>When a minifilter driver's postoperation callback (<a href="https://msdn.microsoft.com/library/windows/hardware/ff551107">PFLT_POST_OPERATION_CALLBACK</a>) routine posts an I/O operation to a work queue and returns FLT_POSTOP_MORE_PROCESSING_REQUIRED, the Filter Manager stops performing completion processing for the operation.
+<p>When a minifilter driver's postoperation callback (<a href="..\fltkernel\nc-fltkernel-pflt-post-operation-callback.md">PFLT_POST_OPERATION_CALLBACK</a>) routine posts an I/O operation to a work queue and returns FLT_POSTOP_MORE_PROCESSING_REQUIRED, the Filter Manager stops performing completion processing for the operation.
 When the operation is eventually dequeued and processed, the minifilter driver can call <b>FltCompletePendedPostOperation</b> to return control of the operation to the Filter Manager, which then resumes completion processing. </p>

 ## -requirements
 <table>